Wikipedia defines wedding planner as “a professional who assists with the design, planning and management of a client’s wedding.”

 I can’t tell you if you need a wedding planner; only the two of you know whether you are confident planning on your own or if you want some expert help.

-If it’s the former, why not join my free Facebook group for inspiration, community, and advice from me and other wedding pros?
+If it’s the former, why not check out our virtual planning membership, Alt+Ctrl+Wed™, for inspiration, community, and personal advice from me and my team of wedding planners?